 If you don’t feel confident about getting up on the roof, don’t.
 Instead, you could try spraying them with a hose from the ground or you might choose to pay someone to get up on the roof and do it for you.

-Consider an upgrade to increase performance
+Consider an upgrade to increase solar production

 How long ago did you install your solar panels?
 If your system is getting old, or you originally bought a cheaper system, you might benefit from an upgrade.

-Want someone to do this for you?
+Want someone to monitor and optimise your solar for you?